Runners & Worker Loops¶

 repeatable_scheduler |

-Enqueues jobs based on every or cron definitions provided via add_repeatable . |
+Enqueues jobs based on every or cron definitions provided via add_repeatable. |

 Tip

-to be shorter than your smallest repeatable interval or delay for sub-second scheduling precision.
+Tune scan_interval to be shorter than your smallest repeatable interval or delay for sub-second scheduling precision.

 4. Under the Hood¶

-when you need: -
+run_worker: Replacesstart_workerwhen you need: -

 Concurrency control